Pensacola, Florida: United States

-Prior to this period Pensacola experienced the Civil War when in 1861 Confederate forces lost the nearby Battle of Santa Rosa Island and federal forces of the United States subsequently failed to win the Battle of Pensacola.
-After the fall of New Orleans in 1862 the Confederacy abandoned the city and it was occupied by the North.
-In June, 1861, the Pensacola Guards were mustered in as a company in the 1st Florida Infantry Regiment.
+Pensacola experienced the Civil War when in 1861, Confederate forces lost the nearby Battle of Santa Rosa Island and federal forces of the United States subsequently failed to win the Battle of Pensacola.
+After the fall of New Orleans in 1862, the Confederacy abandoned the city and it was occupied by the North.
+In June 1861, the Pensacola Guards were mustered in as a company in the 1st Florida Infantry Regiment.